d4rkr00t/ProjectsList/README.md

-// TODO: Make a readme
+TODO: Make a readme
+TODO: Check working on OSX
+TODO: Add to Package Control